 Scratching posts come in two primary designs: Vertical and horizontal.
 Vertical scratchers are the ones that are secured in on a platform of wood (and might be a cat tree or hang from a doorknob).
 These are great for younger cats who love to explore, cats who love to climb, and cats who have their claws.
 Vertical scratching posts are wonderful for cats who love to stretch on trees.

-Horizontal scratchers are ideal for declawed cats or any cat who loves to lounge on unique surfaces.
+Horizontal scratchers are ideal for any cat who loves to lounge on unique surfaces or cats who like to scratch on your rug or carpets.
 These may rest against a wall, or just lay flat on the ground.
 In most cases, you can easily switch out the covering which helps preserve the life of the scratcher.
 This brings us to the next point – choosing a covering.

 When you’re shopping for a scratching post, you need to look at what is covering it.
 There are plenty of options in coverings for scratch posts.